 Deterioration science examines conditions and processes by which materials and structures break down or deteriorate over time.
 Our understanding needs to be improved to facilitate effective and rational design, construction and maintenance of structures so as to ensure they are durable, safe, and environmentally sound.
 Research efforts of the group are focused on developing performance-based design models for service life prediction of reinforced concrete structures, as well as understanding the impact of materials and construction procedures on the durability and serviceability of our infrastructure.

 Assessment technologies are needed to evaluate the condition of materials and structures in relation to mechanical performance, structural capacity and deterioration.
 Research in this area is needed for the development of effective non-destructive evaluation techniques and improved sensor technologies and applications.
 Based on visual inspection, which in the past has been the predominant method for condition assessment of structures, preliminary decisions on structural repair and maintenance including associated can be made.
 However, infrastructure management systems should further be based on information about the evolution and the consequences of actual in-service loading and material deterioration.
 With a comprehensive condition assessment, effectiveness and long-term performance of planned repair interventions can be quantified.
-Consequently, the economics of interventions such as repair and maintenance is poorly defined.
+Consequently, the economics of interventions such as repair and maintenance can be properly defined.
 A rational approach to supplement visual inspection-based condition assessment is Structural Health Monitoring, which allows measurement and monitoring of critical structural parameters with the aim of checking if a structure behaves as expected.

 Renewal engineering aims at the extension of the life of physical infrastructure and components, and at the enhancement of load capacities of these systems to meet the increased demands imposed on them.
 CoMSIRU has a strong research focus on developing and implementing effective repair and strengthening methods using cementitious materials, electrochemical techniques and high-performance advanced composite materials.
 Research is focused on the performance evaluation of repair and strengthening materials, with the aim of improving specifications, construction procedures and quality control methods.

-Dissertations and research projects are supervised by academic staff of the Concrete Materials and Structural Integrity Research Unit (CoMSIRU), drawing on their extensive research and industry experience, while benefiting from the research unit’s laboratory and testing facilities.
+Dissertations and research projects are supervised by academic staff of the Concrete Materials and Structural Integrity Research Unit (CoMSIRU), drawing on their extensive research and industry experience, while benefiting from the research unit’s state-of-the-art laboratory and testing facilities.